 While the treatment did not completely restore sight, the gains appear to stick: Improvements persisted throughout the 1-year follow-up period with no safety concerns.
 Spark claims the effects may last for at least 3 years, though the company has yet to determine long-term safety and efficacy in humans.
 Another unknown is the drug’s price tag—Spark has not yet announced how much Luxturna will cost.

-Luxterna’s race to market has captured the interest of industry analysts and the public alike.
-One of the trial participants Molly Troxel, an Omaha teenager declared legally blind as a child, appeared in a PBS documentary, The Gene Doctors.
+Luxturna’s race to market has captured the interest of industry analysts and the public alike.
+One of the trial participants, Molly Troxel, an Omaha teenager declared legally blind as a child, appeared in a PBS documentary, The Gene Doctors.